 S. Korea's parliament sets up presidential impeachment vote

-South Korean journalists hold up cards during a rally demanding the impeachment of South Korean President Park Geun-hye in front of the ruling Saenuri Party headquarters in Seoul, South Korea, Thursday, Dec.
+A protester holds up a banner during a rally demanding the impeachment of South Korean President Park Geun-hye near the National Assembly in Seoul, South Korea, Thursday, Dec.
 8, 2016.
 South Korea's opposition-controlled parliament introduced an impeachment motion Thursday on Park, setting up a likely vote Friday on whether to suspend her powers over a huge political scandal.

 Start the conversation, or Read more at White Lake Beacon.